Cubs vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Cubs vs. Astros: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Houston Astros and Yordan Alvarez head into the first of a three-game series against Ian Happ and the Chicago Cubs on Monday at Minute Maid Park.
+Kyle Tucker and Ian Happ will be among the stars on display when the Houston Astros face the Chicago Cubs on Tuesday at 8:10 PM ET, at Minute Maid Park.

-The Astros have been listed as -190 moneyline favorites in this matchup against the Cubs (+155).
-The total for the matchup is set at 7.5 runs.
+The Astros are favored in this one, at -165, while the underdog Cubs have +140 odds to win.
+The over/under for the matchup has been set at 7.5 runs.

 Rep your team with officially licensed Cubs gear!
 Head to Fanatics to find jerseys, shirts, and much more.